Copying from (and to) dom0

 - Copy it as a file (see above)

-- Since updated versions of 3.2 you can copy text to the dom0 clipboard (Ctrl-C as normal), then click “Copy Dom0 clipboard” in the Qubes menu: which is equivelant to Ctrl-Shift-C from a normal AppVM.
+- In Qubes 3.2 you can copy text to the dom0 clipboard (Ctrl-C as normal), then click “Copy Dom0 clipboard” in the Qubes menu: which is equivelant to Ctrl-Shift-C from a normal AppVM.
 Then you can use Ctrl-Shift-V and Ctrl-V to paste the copied text into an AppVM as normal.

-- In older versions, write the data you wish to copy into
+- In other versions, write the data you wish to copy into

 Copying to Dom0